 The Labour Market Information Data Portal is designed for employers to access information regarding current labour market conditions.
 The reliable information will be useful for employers developing their workforce, seeking grants or proposal funding.

-In order to plan effective services and advocate for employers, we need to hear from you.
 The annual EmployerOne survey is designed to bring together the concerns and needs of employers in the Thunder Bay district.
 The results from the survey are utilized to target and improve services at the local, regional and provincial levels.

 Ministry of Advanced Education & Skills